Armed Forces Claims

 A

-To make a personal injury claim as the result of an accident in the armed forces, you must start your claim within 3 years of the injury occurring.
+To make a personal injury claim as the result of an injury or illness in the armed forces, you must start your claim within 3 years of the injury occurring.

 However, we would advise that you start your claim as soon as you’re able to after your injury.
-The sooner a claim is made, the sooner it allows experts such as ourselves to secure evidence and talk to witnesses who can provide an account from memories that are fresh in their minds, rather than memories that are fading.
+The sooner a claim is made, the sooner it allows our experts to secure evidence and talk to witnesses who can provide an account of memories that are fresh in their minds.
+Memories fade, and it can be harder to gather evidence if you leave your claim until later.

 Q

-Can I make a claim whilst I am still serving?
+Can I make a claim while I am still serving?

 A

-In short, yes you can.
+Yes you can.
 Making a claim against the MoD while still serving can be a daunting prospect, so it helps to have the experts on your side.
-But rest assured - there are strict rules preventing discrimination against service personnel who make compensation claims.
+But rest assured - there are strict rules preventing discrimination against service personnel and former service personnel who make compensation claims.
 In addition, any settlement will come out of a separate budget, and so it won’t affect your unit.

 Q

-Do military reserves have the same legal rights as other army personnel?
+Do military reserves have the same legal rights as other armed forces personnel?

 A

-Yes, military reserves have the same legal rights as serving army personnel when it comes to claiming compensation following an injury.
-JMW's expert solicitors have a great deal of experience in handling cases involving army reserves.
+Yes, military reserves have the same legal rights as serving personnel when it comes to claiming compensation following an injury.
+JMW's expert solicitors have a great deal of experience in handling cases involving the reserves.

 How JMW Can Help You Make an Armed Forces Claim

-We have extensive experience of dealing with military claims, with a team in place who specialise in dealing with claims made by service personnel and army reserves, and know what a member of the armed forces will need to claim for, what options are in place for them and how to get the best result.
+We have extensive experience of dealing with military claims, with a dedicated military injury team in place that specialises in handling cases related to injuries sustained by service personnel and reservists.
+Our team, which includes former service personnel, understands the unique challenges faced by military members when claiming compensation.
+We know what a member of the armed forces will need to claim for, what options are in place for them, and how to get the best result every time.
 We will do this on a no win, no fee basis, meaning that you won’t have any additional financial worries as the result of making a claim.

 Part of the reason we’re able to offer you an excellent service is that we understand the specialist nature of the work that members of the armed forces carry out.
-We understand that in order for your case to be successful, we need to pursue specialist types of evidence that are not required for civilian claims.
-This evidence often involves large amounts of technical documentation, which we can help you navigate.
+We know that in order for your case to be successful, we need to pursue specialist types of evidence that are not required for civilian claims.
+This evidence often involves large amounts of technical documentation, which we can help you to collect.
 We are experienced in securing:

 • Learning accounts